aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 Replica server disconnection
 """"""""""""""""""""""""""""

 If the **replica** server disappears, Aiven's management platform uses a **300-second timeout** before marking the server as down and creating a new replica server.
 During this period, the DNS ``replica.servicename.aivencloud.com`` points to the disappeared server that might not serve queries anymore.
-The DNS record pointing to the primary server (``servicename.aivencloud.com``) works fine.
+The DNS record pointing to the primary server (``servicename.aivencloud.com``) remains unchanged.

 If the replica server does not come back online during these 300 seconds, ``replica.servicename.aivencloud.com`` is pointed to the primary server until a new replica server is fully functional.